emacs-mirror/emacs/mps/manual/source/topic/collection.rst

 Generation chains
 -----------------

+A :term:`generation chain` describes the structure of the :term:`generations` in a set of :term:`automatically managed
+<automatic memory management>` :term:`pools`.
+The same generation
+chain should be used for all pools whose blocks live and die together.

-Each :term:`automatically managed <automatic memory management>` :term:`pool` has an associated :term:`generation chain` which describes the structure of the :term:`generations` in that pool.
-You create a generation chain by preparing an array of :c:type:`mps_gen_param_s` structures giving the *capacity* (in kilobytes) and *predicted mortality* (between 0 and 1) of each generation, and passing them to :c:func:`mps_chain_create`.
+Create a generation chain by preparing an array of :c:type:`mps_gen_param_s` structures giving the *capacity* (in kilobytes) and *predicted mortality* (between 0 and 1) of each generation, and passing them to :c:func:`mps_chain_create`.